 A tummy tuck surgery, more officially known as “abdominoplasty,” is an extremely popular surgery.
 Tummy Tucks contour, shape and, flatten the belly by reducing fat, tightening the abdominal muscles, and removing excess skin.
 For some women, abdominal muscles commonly separate during pregnancy in a condition that is known as “rectus diastasis,” and abdominoplasty can help correct this.
-Patients have repeatedly told us how much they love the look of their new flat stomachs after surgery under Dr. Stanley Harper’s exceptional care.
+Patients have repeatedly told us how much they love the look of their new flat stomachs after their tummy tuck in Indianapolis under Dr. Stanley Harper’s exceptional care.

 Who is a Good Candidate for a Tummy Tuck?

 The best candidates for a tummy tuck in Indianapolis are non-nicotine users who are in good physical condition.
 Older patients with some elasticity of the skin can also be helped by this procedure.
 Massive weight loss patients, such as those who have undergone gastric bypass, are potential candidates for tummy tuck surgery.
-Insurance may assist with these patients, but it is ultimately the patient’s responsibility to cover expenses.
 Abdominoplasty can also be useful for women have experienced one or more pregnancies.

 The stretched skin and muscles that result from pregnancy usually require surgical treatment for correction, and stretch marks between the belly button and pubic area are commonly removed during abdominoplasty procedures.
 However, results from the tummy tuck procedure can be diminished if the patient becomes pregnant at a later time.
 While this can usually be corrected with a minor procedure 3 months after delivery, women who have already had pregnancy and do not plan on future pregnancies are more ideal for treatment.